5afe/safe/specs/create_password/01_main.rst

     - At least 1 letter
     - No more than 2 identical characters in a row (e.g. 111 is not allowed, 11 is fine)
-    - Maximum lenght?
+    - Maximum length?
 - Repeat new password
     - Needs to match
-- Fingerprint of the user
+- Biometric authentication info of the user
 - Terms of Use & Privacy Policy.

-3. Outputs
+Outputs
 ------------

 - User agreed to Terms of Use and Privacy Policy.
 - Password is set.
-- Finterprint is potentially enabled.
+- Biometric authentication is potentially enabled.
 - Error messages
   - Wrong current password entered
   - New password does not meet requirements
   - Repeated new password does not match.

-4. Use Case Scenarios
+Use Case Scenarios
 -----------------------

-4.1.
 Happy Case
 ~~~~~~~~~~~~~~~

 Preconditions